nelsonramosua/TSP/README.md

 For purposes of this project, I chose to reuse the Graph implementation by AED Professors, which also uses a Sorted List.
 It would, in fact, have been better to create a new ADT, but for time reasons, I reused that one.

 I do not deserve (full) credit for this project.
 I based my implementations on resources available on the internet (research papers, youtube videos, blog posts, etc.); furthermore, I had AI assistance (Claude Opus 4.5) for some of the implementations.
+Some of these are mere transcriptions of code available online (mostly C++ code).
+Thus, I do not take credit for those implementations.
+This was done only for comparison.

 This project was done for academic and fun purposes, and thus should not be taken seriously into a production environment.